 The security strength and resilience of this model depends on how the password is stored.
 The most basic, but also the least secure, password storage format is cleartext.

 As explained by Dan Cornell from the Denim Group, cleartext refers to "readable data transmitted or stored in the clear", for example, unencrypted.
 You may have also seen the terms plaintext and plain text.
 What's the difference?
-According to Cornell, plaintext refers to data that will serve as the input to an encryption algorithm, while plain text refers to unformatted text, such as the content of a plain text file or
+According to Cornell, plaintext refers to data that will serve as the input to a cryptographic algorithm, while plain text refers to unformatted text, such as the content of a plain text file or

 .txt.
 It's important to know the distinction between these terms as we move forward.